 Free bus travel and concessions

-If you are 60 or over, or you are a person with a disability you may be entitled to concessionary travel on bus and railway journeys within Northern Ireland.
+If you are 60 or over, or you have a disability you may be entitled to concessionary travel on bus and railway journeys within Northern Ireland.

-Translink, and some other, smaller transport operators also offer half fare travel for children and young people up until the 30th June following their 16th birthday.
+Translink, and some other, smaller transport operators also offer half fare travel for children and young people up until 30 June following their 16th birthday.

 Concessionary fares (bus passes) in Northern Ireland